Texas Wings Constitution and Bylaws - November 1, 2012 last revision.

 c.
 All non-club members must be given a copy of the field rules as set forth by the Texas Wings Flying Club, prior to flying.

 d.
-Only club members will have a key to the lock on the flying field gate if there is a lock.
+Only club members will have a key or combination to the lock on the flying field gate if there is a lock.

 e.
-Any club member who loans his or her key to a non-member or allows a copy or duplication of his key to be used by a non-member will be dismissed from the club if so voted by 2/3rds of the members voting.
+Any club member who loans his or her key or gives the combination to a non-member or allows a copy or duplication of his key to be used by a non-member will be dismissed from the club if so voted by 2/3rds of the members voting.

 f.
 A club member must be present at the field any time a non-member is allowed to use the field.